 Tour of the International Slavery Museum

-Key stage 3 workshop
+Key stage 3, 4 or 5 workshop

 For more than 400 years the transatlantic slave trade was responsible for the forced migration of over 12 million children and adults from Africa to the Americas.
 Despite being forcibly removed from their homes and having their identities and culture ripped away, enslaved African people and their descendants have had the bravery and courage to resist and persist.